New announcement. Learn more

 Somatic compassion in practice

 We can make more sense of how somatic compassion works by understanding how and when trauma gets stored in the brain.
-We get through some very difficult life events without being traumatised – when we retain power, are able to problem solve, or take some action to overcome the threat.
-But when we are emotionally vulnerable and feel trapped and powerless, the trauma gets stored in the brain.
-Traumatic memories can be re-visited and if we feel completely safe and supported, the trauma will dissolve away.
-Somatic compassion creates this feeling of safety accompanied by rapid brain changes that process and start to dissolve away the traumatic memory.
-Learn more about trauma here.
+Sometimes we get through very difficult life events without being traumatised – when we retain our personal power, are able to problem-solve, or take some action to overcome the threat.

 A vast body of research shows that social isolation and loneliness have major harmful impacts on both our mental and physical health, increasing the risk for hospital admission and shortening our lifespan.
 Conversely, close supportive relationships enhance health and wellbeing, of which the most powerful are those enabled with compassion and touch.